Undalevein/witness-tas-scripts/README.md

 |        File Name        |                                     Description                                             |
 |:-----------------------:|:--------------------------------------------------------------------------------------------|
 | desert.witness_campaign | Begin in Desert Elevator with both latches activated, directly in front of the laser panel. |

+## PowerShell Clear

+Assuming you have PowerShell, you can clear the files inside of The Witness save folder (and adding/readding premade saves into the folder) by first creating a new file, then adding the path to the saves folder.
+Afterwards, type `.\clear.ps1` into PowerShell.